-Everything you need to know about MIT from a parent's point of view
+Everything you need to know as you join the MIT family

 The MIT Student Medical Plan, included with tuition, provides students with access to most services at MIT Medical at no additional charge.
 The MIT Student Extended Insurance Plan provides further coverage, including prescriptions, off-campus specialty care, and hospitalization.
-For coverage beyond the MIT Student Medical Plan, nearly 70% of MIT students choose the MIT Student Extended Insurance Plan.
+Full-time MIT students are automatically enrolled in, and billed for, the MIT Student Extended Insurance Plan.
+However, if you already have comparable insurance from a U.S.-based insurer, you can waive this coverage.
+Nearly 70% of MIT students choose to enroll in the extended plan.

 More information on health insurance options is available at MIT Medical.